Everything’ may well

 Marketing, helping others create a rewarding web presence,

-and Online security for the past 6 or 7 years.
+and Online security for a good many years.
 His

 www.RichardPresents.com website offers tips and